InfoLM: A New Metric to Evaluate Summarization & Data2Text Generation

 \subsubsection{LM Calibration.}

 Modern deep neural networks are overconfident \cite{guo2017calibration}.
-To re-calibrate language models several techniques have been proposed (\textit{e.g} entropy rates, \cite{pmlr-v119-braverman20a} temperature scaling \cite{platt1999probabilistic}, contextual calibration \cite{zhao2021calibrate}).
+To re-calibrate language models several techniques have been proposed (\textit{e.g} temperature scaling \cite{platt1999probabilistic}).
 Here, we choose to study how calibration affects \texttt{InfoLM} by relying on temperature\footnote{When $\Tau \rightarrow 0$ one token receive all the probability mass, and when $\Tau \rightarrow \infty$, the probability becomes uniform.} scaling motivated by simplicity and speed.

-\subsection{Information measures}
+\subsection{Information Measures}